 Then, I have students diagram the text structure of the book with me.
 We create a visual graphic organizer for each type of text structure.

 Lastly, students independently diagram their own nonfiction text structure.
 This is something I will repeat with the whole class, or in guided reading groups throughout the year.
 The nonfiction text structure poster stays up all year in my classroom as a reference.
+You can read more about ways to teach nonfiction text structure here.

 3. TEACH & PRACTICE READING COMPREHENSION STRATEGIES